Delta Cephei: Properties

 Delta Cephei is emitting around 1,900 times the Sun's luminosity from the outer atmosphere.
 This is producing a strong stellar wind, which, in combination with the pulsations and shocks in the star's atmosphere, is ejecting mass at the rate of 1.0±0.8×10^-6 solar_mass per year, or the equivalent to the mass of the Sun roughly every million years.
 This matter is flowing outward at a velocity of about 35 km/s.
 The result of this expelled gas is the formation of a nebula about 1 parsec across, centered on Delta Cephei, and containing 0.07–0.21 solar masses of neutral hydrogen.
 A bow shock is being formed where the stellar wind is colliding with the surrounding interstellar medium.

 The peculiar velocity of Delta Cephei is 13.5±2.9 km/s relative to its neighbors.
 It is a suspected member of the Cep OB6 star cluster, and hence may be around the same age as the cluster: around 79 million years.
-At an angular separation of 40 arc seconds from Delta Cephei is a 7.5 magnitude companion star with the identifier HD 213307, called component C in multiple star catalogues, which is visible in small telescopes.
+At an angular separation of 40 arc seconds from Delta Cephei is a magnitude 6.3 companion star with the identifier HD 213307, called component C in most multiple star catalogues, which is visible in small telescopes.
 HD 213307 itself is a binary star system with a combined stellar classification of B7–8 III–IV.
 It is heating the matter being ejected by the stellar wind of Delta Cephei, causing the surrounding circumstellar material to emit infrared radiation.